wajdifadool/property-pulse-nextjs/README.md

 ### whats in the box :

+- Authentication
   - Authentication with NextAuth: Provideres (google)
+- Properties
+  - Adding property to MongoDB

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.